mrjohnmorrow/mrjohnmorrow.github.io/_drafts/game-theory-of-disagreement.markdown

 \end{align*}
 $$

 e.g. for  $$ \delta = .9 $$ , 11 < 50.
 So if Calvin is rational, he would still cooperate, no matter how ruthless he might be.
-You can also see that Calvin and Klien do not necessarily need to employ a grim trigger strategy, where punishment continues forever.
+You can also see that Calvin and Klein do not necessarily need to employ a grim trigger strategy, where punishment continues forever.
 They could also incentivize cooperation with a much shorter punishment period, as far future rounds have little impact on current behavior due to the discount factor.
-This repeated game sheds some light on the real world behavior of organized criminals, who often fail to cooperate with police despite the fact it is not rational in the short term.
-In criminal organizations, criminals are not faced with identical situations over and over again into perpetuity as discussed here, however they do face similar situations where trust is tested over and over again.
-Coupled with other ways to provide punishment or reward, like physical violence and compensation paid to family member whiles in prison, organizations are able to get members to cooperate over long periods of time, regardless of possible short term benefits of police cooperation.
+This repeated game sheds some light on the real world behavior of organized criminals, who often fail to confess to police despite the fact it is not rational in the short term.
+In criminal organizations, criminals are not faced with identical situations over and over again into perpetuity, as discussed here.
+However, they do face similar situations where trust is tested over and over again.
+Coupled with other ways to provide punishment or reward, like physical violence or compensation paid to family members, organizations are able to get members to cooperate over long periods of time, regardless of possible short term benefits of helping police.

  Let's leave our $$ \delta $$  at .9, assume Calvin and Klein play the same strategy we just investigated, and look at our payout table again.